 Sarah Stewart-Brown, professor of public health at the University of Warwick and a wellbeing expert, says that when we talk about mental wellbeing, we mean more than just happiness.

-“It’s useful to start with the idea that overall wellbeing involves both the mind and the body.
-And we know that physical and mental wellbeing are closely related.
+"It's useful to start with the idea that overall wellbeing involves both the mind and the body.
+And we know that physical and mental wellbeing are closely related," she says.

 "Of course, feeling happy is a part of mental wellbeing.
 But it is far from the whole.
 There is a deeper kind of wellbeing, which is about living in a way that is good for you and good for others around you.